-The returned table new_jfont_info also should include these two fields.
+The returned table new_jfont_info also should include these fields, but you are free to add more fields (to use them in the luatexja.find_char_class callback).
 The font_number is a font number luatexja.find_char_class callback This callback is called just when LuaTeX-ja is trying to determine which character class a character chr_code belongs.
 A function used in this callback should be in the following form:

-A good example of this and the next callbacks is the luatexja-otf package, supporting "AJ1-xxx" form for Adobe-Japan1 CID characters in a JFM.
+A good example of this and the next callbacks is the luatexja-otf package, supporting "AJ1-xxx" form for Adobe-Japan 1 CID characters in a JFM.
 This callback doesn't replace any code of LuaT_FX-ja.